dreamerrich/auth-api/README.md

 # auth-api
-authentication with token api
+Authentication with token api

-it contains an api which is authenticated with jwt token.
+It contains an api which is authenticated with jwt token.